 - Product information popup to quickly view the important details

-In addition to these features, Astra has 10+ starter templates specifically designed for eCommerce.
+In addition to these features, Astra has nearly twenty-five starter templates specifically designed for eCommerce.
 The designs are minimal yet stylish.

-Overall, I feel that Astra can suit well for all small to medium eCommerce stores that need a clean look.
+Overall, I feel that Astra suits all small to medium eCommerce stores that need a clean look.
 Otherwise, if you are planning to build a complex store, then a niche theme would be better.

 - You might also like: CSSIgniter Review – Niche Theme Provider